-What Medicine’s Own COVID Long-Haulers Have Faced
+Even Health-Care Workers With Long COVID Are Being Dismissed

 Those puzzles are also extremely challenging.
 Small remembered talking with patients who had ME and “seeing this multitude of issues that I couldn’t even begin to scratch the surface of,” she told me.
 Her frustration, she imagined, must have come across to the patient.
 Admitting to a patient that you don’t have the answer is hard.
 Admitting it to yourself might be even harder, especially since medical training teaches practitioners to project confidence, even when in doubt.
 “It’s easier to say This is in your head than to say I don’t have the expertise to figure this out,” the physician associate told me.
 “Before COVID, I never once said to a patient, ‘There’s something going on in your body, but I don’t know what it is.’
 It’s what I was trained to do, and I feel terrible about it.”

 Over the course of the pandemic, waves of frustrated, traumatized, and exhausted health-care workers have quit their jobs.
 Several long-haulers did so because of the way they were treated.
 Karen Scott, the ob-gyn, left medicine in April even though she is now well enough to do some work.
 “Ethically, I couldn’t do it anymore,” she said.
-Alexis Misko told me that returning to the profession would feel “traitorous”, and besides, she cannot.
+Alexis Misko told me that returning to the profession would feel “traitorous,” and besides, she cannot.
 She hasn’t been able to leave her house since December 2020.
 Other long-haulers have lost their jobs, their homes, or even their lives.

 Those who recovered sufficiently to return to work are getting used to wearing two often-conflicting mantles: patient and physician.
 “We’re go-getters who made it to this point in our careers by getting through things at all costs,” Hodon Mohamed, an ob-gyn, told me.
 Even if health-care workers wanted to rest, medical shifts are not conducive to stopping and pacing.
 Annette Gillaspie, the nurse, still struggles with about 30 symptoms that make bedside nursing impossible; she’s back at work, but in a more administrative role.
 And the physician associate is still working with some of the same colleagues who belittled her symptoms.
 “There are people whom I don’t refer patients to anymore,” she told me.
 “I have a cordial relationship with them, but I won’t ever view them the same.”